cfryanr/issues2stories/README.md

       GitHub issues.
 Normally, even on a public repository, GitHub would prevent users who did not create the issue or who do not have write access to the repository from making these edits.
 Think twice about using this app if that is a concern for you.
+- The app does not re-read configuration dynamically.
+When you change configuration you can restart the application's pod(s) using `rollout restart deployment/issues2stories`.
 - Each running instance of issues2stories can only be configured to link a single GitHub repository to a single Tracker project.
 If you would like to use issues2stories for multiple Tracker projects, you would currently